 - Aromatase excess syndrome.
 Mutation of the aromatase gene causes excess oestrogen levels, prepubertal gynaecomastia and premature epiphyseal fusion.

 Medication accounts for up to 25% of all cases in adult men:

-- Oestrogens or oestrogenic action: diethylstilbestrol, herbal remedies with phytoestrogens, creams and cosmetics containing oestrogen, tea tree oil and lavender oil products, phenytoin, clomifene.
+- Oestrogens or oestrogenic action: diethylstilbestrol, herbal remedies with phytoestrogens, creams and cosmetics containing oestrogen, and possibly tea tree oil and lavender oil products, phenytoin, clomifene.